Skip to Content

 Here are a few more easy car-packing hacks to help you make the most of the space you have:

-• Hang Carabiners from the back of the front driver and passenger seats: Why?
-These are great for hanging small bags, organizers, or other necessities that you often need when road-tripping.
+Hang Carabiners from the back of the front driver and passenger seats: These are great for hanging small bags, organizers, or other necessities that you often need when road-tripping.

 Do you still have more stuff than will fit in your small car?
 Invest in a car-top cargo carrier for your extra gear.
 Hard shells are way more durable than soft ones, even though they are more expensive.

-Packing a Small Car for a Camping Road Trip
+Our Small Car Packing List for Camping Road Trip

 a black car parked in front of a campsite in Washington.